darianharropwilliams/Chip-8_Emulator/README.md

 ## Author Notes

 This project was built as a **systems-level showcase** — combining low-level memory manipulation, graphics handling, input polling, and CPU emulation — all while remaining modular, portable, and *fun*.

+If you're a recruiter or engineer reviewing this, feel free to explore the opcode handlers, test framework, or platform abstractions.
+Feedback is welcome, and contributions are open to all who want to tinker with classic emulation.